aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. Various methods to access local storage.
 2. Json method for typeconversion.

+### 15 Dancing shadow effect
+In this project, I created Dancing shadow effect of any element of a webpage.
+In future it can be used on Headings.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. How to create Dancing shadow effect.
+2. Various offset properties and Shadow styling.
+To create similar effects.